ArnaudBuchholz/psbots/engine/CODING_GUIDELINES.md

 ## Memory allocation

 Even if JavaScript does not require memory handling, the engine keeps track of *allocated* memory through a `MemoryTracker` instance.
+Also, it tries to mimic the allocations (and memory access) that would be needed if developped on a different technology (such as WebAssembly).

 Memory size description is based on primitive types :